Skip to Main Content

 • Let Other People Know: There may be other people that should also know about the crash.
 You can help your loved one out by ensuring that the proper amount of information is shared with other close friends and family members.
 In some cases, you may even need to tell their job that a crash occurred.

-Call Our Las Vegas Car Accident Attorneys for a Free Consultation
+Call Our Car Accident Attorneys for a Free Consultation

-At Ladah Injury & Car Accident Lawyers Las Vegas, our Las Vegas car accident lawyers work tirelessly to help injured victims secure their future.
+At the Ladah law firm, our car accident lawyers in Las Vegas work tirelessly to help injured victims secure their future.
 With a long record of successful results, our firm has recovered more than $150 million in financial compensation on behalf of injured victims.
 If your loved one was seriously injured in a motor vehicle collision, we are more than ready to get started on your case.

 Call us now or send us a message to arrange your free, no-obligation initial legal consultation.
 You and your loved ones do not have to go up against big insurance companies alone.
 Our attorneys will do everything in their power to protect you.
 From our law office in Las Vegas, we represent victims and families throughout Clark County.
 We can help you investigate all local motor vehicle crashes.